Ultrafast Grid configuration

 The following methods from the configuration class allow you to specify which browser and emulated or simulated devices the Ultrafast Grid should render Rendering an image is the process of taking the HTML, CSS, text, fonts, images and other resources and generating the screenshot image that is compared to the baseline image. in an Eyes test:

-These methods take as parameters objects that define the type of rendering on the target browser or moble device:
+These methods take as parameters objects that define the type of rendering on the target browser or mobile device:

 Fluent interface example

 You can add as many browser and device configurations as you want.
-Assign the configuration to the Eyes instance, using eyes$setConfiguration, before starting the test (i.e. before calling class$eyes$open).
+Assign the configuration to the Eyes instance, using eyes.setConfiguration, before starting the test (i.e. before calling eyes.open).
 Once you configure an Eyes instance to render a set of browser configurations, they apply to all the tests that are run using that Eyes instance and can not be changed.

-In the above snippet, we've included the configuration method configuration$setviewportsize to illustrate the recommended best practice where a single Configuration object is used to configure the Ultrafast Grid attributes as well as the global Eyes configuration attributes.
-You can read more about general Eyes configuration in the article Test suite configuration.
+In the above snippet, we've included the configuration method setViewportSize to illustrate the recommended best practice where a single Configuration object is used to configure the Ultrafast Grid attributes as well as the global Eyes configuration attributes.

 Providing a list of browsers and devices